|

 with a contribution toward Woodlands Trail and Park's work done "in

 and for the community" from the Freeport-McMoRan Foundation.
+The

-The contribution will greatly contribute to the development of recreational,
+contribution will greatly contribute to the development of recreational,

-historical and educational greenways in the Metropolitan New Orleans area.
 With the consent of Kiwanis President, Lourdes Moran, the presentation was

 made during the Algiers Morning Edition Kiwanis Club meeting on Thursday,